alex-strobel/DPP-LabManual/Research/Acquisition/Software/BrainVision Recorder.md

 Faculty of Psychology<br>
 TU Dresden

-The BrainVision Recorder (by Brain Products, [Download](https://www.brainproducts.com/downloads/recorder/)) is a multifunctional recording software for EEG and peripheral physiological (e.g. EDA, EMG, ECG) data.
-The software is installed on two lab computers.
+The BrainVision Recorder (by Brain Products, [Download here](https://www.brainproducts.com/downloads/recorder/)) is a multifunctional recording software for EEG and peripheral physiological (e.g. EDA, EMG, ECG) data.
+The software is installed on two computers in the laboratory.

 ## Settings
 If you need participants for an experiment and don't have an account yet, please write an informal email to [Pauline Thamm](mailto:pams@tu-dresden.de), asking her to create an admin account for you.